CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.5.2 Microsoft Exchange and Outlook.md

 #### APP.5.2.A18 Regular Security Checks for Microsoft Exchange Systems (CIA)

 The Microsoft Exchange system SHOULD regularly be checked for misconfigurations and vulnerabilities.
 For this purpose, it should be regularly subjected to a safety test by different people.
 It is recommended to set up a checklist to ensure a defined scope of testing.
-The following aspects SHOULD be taken into consideration during an examination:
+The following aspects SHOULD be taken into consideration during a test:

 * regular searches of safety-related information,
 * Authorizations for revision users,